cfpb/shortstack/README.rst

     tox

 If you are missing any of those Python versions, tox will complain.
-You can limit tox to testing a particualr python, like so:
+You can limit tox to testing a particular python, like so:

 ::